 Folder icons is the last section and it allows set an icon for your folder.
 Any picture file with a .ico extension will be appropriate for the folder icon.

 Note – Suppose you have implemented a background image to a folder then when you will change icon, it will supersede the image.

 Step 2 – Now, move ahead by picking up your desired icon from the wizard.
 Click OK after choosing the proper icon.

-Step 3 – In future, to restore the default folder icon, select “Change Icon” and subsequently click “Restore Defaults” button at the bottom.
+Step 3 – In the future, to restore the default folder icon, select “Change Icon” and subsequently click “Restore Defaults” button at the bottom.

-Therefore, theses are the methods and steps for how to Customize Folder Pictures, Icons in Windows 10.
+Therefore, these are the methods and steps for how to Customize Folder Pictures, Icons in Windows 10.
 I am pretty sure that all our readers will love customizing their folders.
 If you have any further tips about changing the visual aspects of folders in Windows 10, you can help us through comments.

 RECOMMENDED: Click here to fix Windows errors